MassOS-Linux/MassOS/installation-guide.md

 - Minimum 1024x768 screen resolution (some programs won't display properly below this and the UI will generally be hard to use and navigate).
 - MassOS must be installed from an existing ("host") GNU/Linux system.
 We recommend using another distro's LiveCD (e.g. Ubuntu).
 # Release Notes
-This is the development version of MassOS.
-It contains the upcoming changes for the next version of MassOS, however it is subject to change before the final release:
+This is version **2021.12.2** of MassOS.
+It contains the following changes since the previous version, **2021.12**:

 - Migrated MassOS programs to OpenSSL 3.
 Retained OpenSSL 1.1 libraries for compatibility with binary-only programs which depend on the OpenSSL 1.1 libraries.
+- Added OpenH264 for better H264 support in GStreamer/FFmpeg.

 It also includes the following upgraded software: